 Ordering service is the component of a Blockchain network that offers atomic broadcast services.
 It can create one or more “atomic broadcast channels” upon authenticated request from appropriately authorized entities.
 The internal structure of the ordering service may differ from one implementation to the other, as it can be a service offered by one entity (centralized version) or more entities, e.g., running BFT or CFT protocols (decentralized version).
 In any case, ordering service should come with its client that should expose the following functionalities to ordering service users, i.e., entities that leverage atomic broadcast functionalities of the ordering service:

-Reconfigure permissions of members concerning the ordering service functionalities (e.g., channel creation)

 Create and submit channel creation requests

 Reconfigure channel permissions, e.g., update the channel access policies

+Reconfigure permissions of members concerning the ordering service functionalities (e.g., channel creation)

 The ordering client is also equipped with reconfiguration mechanisms that are triggered by properly authenticated transactions advertised within application or system channel.
 E.g., if the ordering service is decentralized, the ordering service client would need to know & understand the policies associated to updates of that ordering service’s membership mechanism, and other parameters, e.g., batch size, etc.

 Channel is an atomic broadcast channel managed by the ordering service.
 One or more channels may be created within the ordering service after request from the application network (see below for application network definition).